Connecting the curriculum to careers within the built environment

 BENEFITS OF MEMF

-MEMF enriches your delivery of the geography syllabus, provides resources you wouldn’t otherwise necessarily find, and links your teaching to real world careers.
+MEMF enriches your delivery of the geography syllabus, provides career resources you wouldn’t otherwise necessarily find, and links your teaching to real world careers.
 MEMF showcases young people with exciting jobs, career path information and sources of careers guidance within the core curriculum, and in doing so directly contributes to your Gatsby Objectives 4, 5 and 6 targets.